sjbrown/misc_work/deckahedron/mod_deckahedron_world.md

 circle.

-You do not have to keep your cards in this arrangement while you play, but whenever you gain a new move card, you should check to see if you've added any circles.
-Because the moment you add a circle, you get to take a *Level card*.
+You do not have to keep your cards in this arrangement while you play,

 #### The RECEIVE CARDS tag